 A Prospective Student wishing to register with the AAHP must provide full contact information as requested on the online Registration Form.
 It is the Student or Representative’s responsibility to keep AAHP’s continuously informed of full and accurate contact information (see Communications, above).

-The Student or Representative enrolls under any prescheduled eightweek class/billing cycle called a Session, which the AAHP operates yearly, September through June.
-Summer Sessions are shorter Sessions.
+The Student or Representative enrolls under any prescheduled eight-week class/billing cycle called a Session, which the AAHP operates yearly, September through June.
+Summer Sessions may be shorter or longer Sessions.

-Student or Representative agrees to submit an online Registration Form and signed Agreement once per studio year (September through July).
+Student or Representative agrees to submit an online Registration Form and signed Agreement once per calendar year.

-The Student’s Registration, and the Agreement between the Student or Representative and the AAHP, remains active, valid and mutually binding through July 31 of any given year, or until the AAHP receives from the Student or Representative a written notice of temporary interruption of classes or withdrawal (refer to the Temporary Interruption of Classes/Withdrawal policies in this Agreement).
+The Student’s Registration and the Agreement between the Student and/or the Student’s Representative and the AAHP, remains active, valid, and mutually binding until the AAHP receives from the Student or Representative a written notice of temporary interruption of classes or withdrawal (refer to the Temporary Interruption of Classes/Withdrawal policies in this Agreement).
 The Student or Representative must fulfill all obligations stated in both the Registration Form and this Agreement, even if the Student ceases to attend the AAHP at any point.

 The Studio Year Registration and Agreement does allow the Student to change his or her course and schedule preferences at any time while actively registered, provided that the Student or Representative submits written notice to that effect in a timely manner (please refer to the Student Information Update Form on the AAHP website), and provided that the changes comply with AAHP policies, as listed in this Agreement, or as listed on the AAHP website.